AzuraCast/Azuri/README.md

 ## Commands & Usage

-Use `~help` to view available commands adding the bot to your server.
+Use `/help` to view available commands adding the bot to your server.

 To setup the api you need this: